All Episodes

 You know, people, when Perot got involved in 1992, everybody was saying, what the heck is this?

-Where did where did this uh word perult come from?
+Where did this word parot come from?

 And I found out.

-Do you remember Snurdy?
+Do you remember, Snurdy?

-Do you remember the story?
+You remember the story?

-Yeah, but why do you it was get Bush?
+Yeah, but why do you, it was get Bush.

 Exactly.